MichaelHoste/sokoban/README.md

 Sokoban
 =======

-WebGL implementation of Sokoban using jax (http://guides.jaxgl.com/).
+WebGL/RaphaelJS implementation of Sokoban using jax (http://guides.jaxgl.com/).

-Jax is a special gem for rails that enables nice WebGL implementation using a rails-style stucture
+Jax is a special gem for rails that enables nice WebGL implementation using a rails-style stucture.
+In our case, WebGL is disabled by default to increase the game compatibility (JaxGL is only used for its javascript MVC structure).

 DEMO
 ----